 8. Remove the Nozzle and Retain the Enema

 When you have finished emptying the enema or when you have taken in as much solution that you can comfortably hold, clamp the tube and slowly remove the nozzle from your anus.
-Lay in comfortable position on the floor.
+Lay in a comfortable position on the floor.

 Slightly clench the anus to ensure the solution does not leak out.
 Tightly folding a towel and pressing it against the anus will also assist in retaining the fluid.
-Alternatively, you can use a retention plug, if your muscle control is weak, or you just want the feeling of extra security.
+Alternatively, you can use a retention plug if your muscle control is weak, or you just want the feeling of extra security.

 How long should you hold it in?

-Try hold the enema in for at least 10-15mins.
+Try to hold the enema in for at least 10-15mins.
 It takes time for the stools to soften and for any impacted matter to break away from the walls of the colon.
 The longer you can retain it, the better the results will be.

 While you are laying there, massage the abdomen in a counter-clockwise direction to assist the water to flow into the entire colon.
 Begin in the lower left corner of the abdomen and massage towards the ribcage to move the water up the descending colon.
 Next, massage across the upper abdomen to moving the water along the transverse colon and then massage down the right side of the abdomen to move the water into the ascending colon and the cecum area.